kocica/DatasetGenerator/README.md

 <object_class> <x> <y> <width> <height>
 ```

-Both oordinates and size are relative - values in the interval [0,1] - to the full image size.
+Both, object oordinates and size are relative - values in the interval (0,1) - to the full image size.

 ## Usage

- - Place images of the backgrounds (where objects should be placed - in case of traffic signs, images should originate fro the city environment, but cannot contain any generated objects - they would miss the annotation and so negativelly bias the training process) to the `data/backgrounds` folder
+ - Place images of the backgrounds (where objects should be placed - in case of the traffic signs, images should originate from the city environment, but cannot contain any of the generated objects - they would miss the annotation and so negativelly bias the training process) to the `data/backgrounds` folder
- - In case of using transparent objects, place them to `data/transparent` folder, otherwise to the `data/cropped` folder.
-Place files of each class to separate folder and save unique class name to the imgClass file in same folder
+ - In case of using transparent objects, place them to the `data/transparent` folder, otherwise to the `data/cropped` folder.
+Place files of each class to separate folders and save unique class name to the `imgClass` file located in the same folder
  - In the Makefile, select (comment/uncomment) effects you want to be applied
  - Type `make` in the root folder
  - In case of using transparent objects, type `make runt`, otherwise `make runc`